ERICLuoYuu/New_BAI_DataAnalysis/python_2_data_visualization.md

 {% capture exercise %}

 <h3> Exercise </h3>
 <p >You already know, how to call a method that is attached to a class.
-With that knowledge, explore the Diepholz DWD dataset and figure out the mean, standard deviation, min and max for
+With that knowledge, explore the Ahaus DWD dataset and figure out the mean, standard deviation, min and max for
 air temperature, precipitation height, air pressure and short wave radiation (SWIN)</p>

 {::options parse_block_html="true" /}